solarslurpi/RaspPiCam/readme.md

 The `raspivid` software is installed with the Rasp Pi OS.
 It  is able to easily give us an `h264` video stream.
 We then pipe the `h264` video stream to the `ffmpeg` software.  `ffmpeg` takes in the video and multiplexes it with a "fake" audio signal.
 The audio/video channel is sent out onto the Internet by `ffmpeg` using the `RTMP` protocol and the key provided by my YouTube Live channel.

 - _TODO: Audio_
-Unfortunately for us, the camera does not include audio.
-I hope to add this in after figuring out the video side.

 Here's the `raspivid` and `ffmpeg` commands I used:
 ```